|

 Programming assignment policies:

-- C, C++, Java, Python, and Perl are the only programming languages
+- C, C++, Java, Perl and Python are the preferred programming

 - No third-party libraries may be used.
 Only the standard library